FatemehTarashi/awesome-tda/README.md

 [tmap](https://tmap.readthedocs.org) - tmap is a topological data analysis framework implementing the TDA Mapper algorithm for population-scale microbiome data analysis. it has been developed to enable easy adoption of TDA in microbiome data analysis pipeline, providing network-based statistical methods for enterotype analysis, driver species identification, and microbiome-wide association analysis of host meta-data.

 ### R
+#### TDA
+[TDA](https://cran.r-project.org/web/packages/TDA/) - tools for the statistical analysis of persistent homology and for density clustering.
+For that, this package provides an R interface for the efficient algorithms of the C++ libraries [GUDHI](http://gudhi.gforge.inria.fr/), [Dionysus](http://www.mrzv.org/software/dionysus/), and [PHAT](https://bitbucket.org/phat-code/phat/).
+This package also implements the methods in Fasy et al. [(2014)](doi:10.1214/14-AOS1252) and Chazal et al. [(2014)](doi:10.1145/2582112.2582128) for analyzing the statistical significance of persistent homology features.

 #### TDAmapper
 [TDAmapper](https://github.com/paultpearson/TDAmapper/) - Topological Data Analysis using Mapper - An R package for using discrete Morse theory to analyze a data set using the Mapper algorithm described in G. Singh, F. Memoli, G. Carlsson (2007)